-Learning how to use a new helpdesk platform can always be daunting.
-But fear not, this FAQ topic will go through the ins and outs of Re:amaze and take you through exactly what you need to do to get set up and hit the ground running.
+Learning how to use a new helpdesk platform can be intimidating.
+But don't worry, here we'll cover all the ins and outs of Re:amaze and take you through exactly what you need to do to get set up and hit the ground running.
 But first things first:

 This FAQ topic will go through how to set things up: